alebrigant/bures-wasserstein-gpca/README.md

 # Bures Wasserstein GPCA

 This repository implements Geodesic Principal Component Analysis (GPCA) in the space of SPD matrices for the Bures-Wasserstein metric, as introduced in [1].
 Tangent Princical Component Analysis (TPCA) is also implemented for comparison.
-The examples reproduce the experiments of the paper.
+The experiments of the paper can be found in the examples.

 ## Requirements